ktychan/gradPD/README.md

 # MathPD

-The Department of Mathematics at Western University is excited to introduce MathPD, a series of professional development workshops for graduate students that aim to help you acquire soft skills essential to a career in mathematics.
+The Department of Mathematics at Western University is excited to introduce MathPD :tada:, a series of professional development workshops for graduate students that aim to help you acquire soft skills essential to a career in mathematics.

 We will cover everything from typesetting your papers and talks to marketing yourself and your research to preparing for the job market.
 Everyone is welcome!